 - Narcissists are likable and make wonderful first impressions.
 They’re personable and are usually fabulous in job interviews.
-However, that’s at first glance, and over a period of time people find that the positive person they thought they knew is actually very negative.
+However, that’s at first glance.
+Over a period of time, people may find that the positive person they thought they knew is actually very negative.

 - Many times, narcissists are in leadership roles.
-It isn’t because they are good leaders, but because they want to be in the position.
+It isn’t usually because they are good leaders, but more often because they seek out positions of power and superiority.

-- A conversation can be about your plans for a luxurious vacation or a piece of jewelry you just received, but somehow the conversation becomes all about the narcissist.
+- A conversation can be about anything—your plans for a luxurious vacation or a piece of jewelry you just received—but somehow the conversation suddenly becomes all about the narcissist.

 - Narcissists like to name-drop in order to make themselves seem more important.

-- The narcissist likes to buy nice things—clothes, jewelry and fancy cars—because it is their way of showing how important they are or the position of prestige they are in.
+- People with NPD like to buy nice things—clothes, jewelry and fancy cars—because it is their way of showing how important they are or the position of prestige they are in.

 - Narcissists take great care in how they present themselves and set a high value on looking physically attractive, such as making sure their hair is always neatly styled and nails are perfectly polished.

-- They love to have lots of friends on Facebook, and narcissists make sure to have only their most attractive pictures posted.
+- They love to have lots of friends on social media, and narcissists make sure to have only their most attractive pictures posted.

 - People who are narcissistic are very sensitive to criticism, and often react drastically to any perceived insult or slight.

-- They blame everyone else for their mistakes and have dozens of excuses.
+- They often blame everyone else for their mistakes and have dozens of excuses.

 - Many narcissists destroy working relationships and go from one job to another.
 They also often commit infidelity in their relationships and move on to new ones.